openssl/openssl/Configurations/README.md

                         in2script(script => "PATH/TO/scriptfile",
                                   sources => [ "PATH/TO/infile", ... ]);

-                  'script' has the intended script file name.
+                  'script' has the intended script filename.
                   'sources' has the list of source files to build the resulting script from.